amran08/php_code_test/README.md

 # PHP code test

 Here I have tried to solve  three problems.
-1. Printing depth of array keys in an associative array
+1. Printing depth of  keys of an associative array
-2. Printing depth of array keys in an associative array where nested objects can exist
+2. Printing depth of  keys of an associative array where nested objects can exist
-3. Built a binary tree,determined least common ancestor (lca) between two nodes
+3. Finding  ```least common ancestor (lca)``` between two nodes of a binary tree

 ## Getting Started